SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 "Even the doctors aren't sure she'll ever awaken."

-"I have to because no one else seems to care about her."
+"I'm certain, it sounds like you don't care about her."

-"We care."
+"I care."

 "Do you?
 When was the last time you came over to see her?
 Twilight and Rarity are the only ones that still come to visit her."